 Is it true or false that Leonardo da Vinci used the same model for both Christ and Judas?

-It’s false.
+The truth is that it’s false.
 It’s said that Leonardo da Vinci took over ten years to paint the masterpiece ‘Last Supper’ because he was so picky about the models he used for each character.
 Each model had to have a face that was da Vinci’s vision of the person that he would represent.
 Needless to say, it became a tedious task to find them.
 One Sunday, just after da Vinci had begun the painting, he spotted a young man in the choir that he felt would be the perfect Jesus Christ.
 The lad radiated love, innocence, tenderness, compassion and kindness.
 The young man, Pietri Bandinelli, agreed to be the model.

 Leonard da Vinci Accidentally Said To Have Used Pietri Bandinelli As Christ